 Avoid exercises that put pressure on your already separated, therefore weakened, abdominal muscles.
-This includes excessively heavy lifting as well as planks, push-ups, and sit-ups.
+This includes excessively heavy lifting as well as planks, push-ups, sit-ups, heavy twists, and running.
 A postnatal corrective exercise personal trainer is an excellent and effective way to ensure that you will get the customized tools you need to rehabilitate your core and come back stronger and healthier than ever!

-I’m certified by Fit for Birth as a Core and Diastasis Consultant.
-As a postpartum rehabilitation specialist, I offer these services in Miami, Florida as well as online via live video call sessions in the US and internationally.
+I’m certified by Fit For Birth as a Core and Diastasis Consultant.
+As a core rehabilitation specialist, I offer these services in Miami, Florida as well as online via live video call sessions in the US and internationally.
 Fit For Birth is also a great resource for finding a qualified professional in your area.

 Your body has worked hard to create, nurture, and give birth to your baby.
 The process of rebuilding the core and healing diastasis recti can be slow, especially if you have had it for many years, so please be patient with yourself.